Carliss Chatman

 Thomas Haley

-Professor Thomas Haley teaches and writes about privacy and data protection, copyright, and other areas where law and technology interact.
-His work has been published in the North Carolina Law Review, the Indiana Law Journal, and the Washington Law Review.
-Before joining the University of Florida, Haley was Research Assistant Professor of Law at the […]
+Thomas Haley teaches and writes about privacy and data protection, copyright, and other areas where law and technology interact.
+His work has been published or is forthcoming in the Florida Law Review, the North Carolina Law Review, the Indiana Law Journal, and the Washington Law Review.
+Before joining the University of Florida, Haley was Research […]

 Zachary D. Kaufman